 Step Three to Better Email Marketing: Keep it Simple

 Content is important.
 The message is important.
-Overdoing in an effort to make your email standout is not as important, especially when the message gets lost amidst too much information, graphics and pictures, or tacky, overdone verbiage.
-(This goes for subject line as well; avoid using words that are often associated with spam, like “FREE!”)
+Overdoing in an effort to make your email stand out is not as important, especially when the message gets lost amidst too much information, graphics, and pictures, or tacky, overdone verbiage.
+(This goes for the subject line as well; avoid using words that are often associated with spam, like “FREE!”)

 Additionally, overuse of graphics can cause your email to encounter delivery problems, and never reach the recipient at all.